3508 France Avenue N,

 In the 1970’s, the Terrace Theater had 70mm equipment installed, and became one of the best of the suburban theaters to see the big action-filled blockbusters of that decade, which were better appreciated on a huge screen.

 During the late-1980’s, the Terrace Theater was triplexed.
-Unfortunately, this rare 1950’s movie palace has been shuttered since 1999, its fate still undecided.
+Unfortunately, this rare 1950’s movie palace has been shuttered since 1999, its fate was decided after a local campaign failed to prevent it demolition which came on October 1, 2016.

 Just login to your account and subscribe to this theater